hearvox/sound-shares/README.txt

 Once published you will see links to the debug tools at Facebook and Twitter, which show you how your post displays in their link previews.

+= Facebook App and Admin IDs =
+Facebook requires an App ID (get one from your <a href="https://developers.facebook.com/apps/redirect/dashboard">Facebook App Dashboard</a>) to track <a href="https://developers.facebook.com/docs/sharing/insights">Facebook Sharing Insights</a>.
+You control who can view these Insights with Facebook users IDs (find IDs at the <a href="https://developers.facebook.com/tools/explorer/?method=GET&amp;path=me%3Ffields%3Did%2Cname">Graph Explorer</a>).
+Enter Facebook App and User IDs in the Settings: Sound Shares screen.
+You can check your posts' meta tags and link-previews with Facebook's [Sharing Debugger](https://developers.facebook.com/tools/debug/sharing/).

+= Twitter whitelist =
+Twitter must approve ("whitelist") your site before it embeds an audio player.
+The quickest way to get [Player Card Approval](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/guides/player-card-approval) is to enter the URL of an audio post (one with an audio file in its Sound Shares box) into Twitter's [Card Validator](https://cards-dev.twitter.com/validator).
+If your site is not whitelisted, use the "Request Approval" button to begin the process -- which will take a day or more.

 == Installation ==

 To install the use the Postscript plugin: